Massless graviton in de Sitter as second sound in two-fluid hydrodynamics: Introduction

-In Section \ref{SecondSoundSec} the well known equation for the spectrum of the second sound in the Landau two-fluid hydrodynamics is applied to the de Sitter cosmological fluid.
-This equation suggests that the second sound mode corresponds to the gapless mode propagating with the speed of light.
+In Sec. \ref{EquilSec} the equilibrium state of the de Sitter state described by the two-fluid hydrodynamics is considered with the thermodynamic relations between the normal and superfluid components.
+In Section \ref{SecondSoundSec}, it is shown that this Zel'dovich type sound mode actually represents the second sound in the Landau two-fluid hydrodynamics.
+Its velocity $s_2$ is obtained from the Landau equation for the spectrum of the second sound applied to the de Sitter cosmological fluid.
+This equation demonstrates that second sound is the gapless mode propagating with the speed of light, $s_2=c=s$.

 In the \ref{SecDiscussion} section, we attempt to identify this collective mode as a type of graviton propagating in the de Sitter background.
 A possible hypothesis is a massless graviton with zero helicity.